Sport in Pristina: Supporters

-Plisat is the most known Fanclub in Kosovo and in the Albanian speaking area such as in Albania and North Macedonia.
-They proudly support the Albania national football team in their home and away games.
-As they only support the vision of a Kosovo being together with Albania.
+Plisat is a well known fan club in Kosovo and in the Albanian speaking area such as in Albania and North Macedonia.
+They support the Albania national football team in their home and away games.

 This fan club was founded in 1987 by the supporters of FC Prishtina.
 They got their name from the traditional Albanian cap called Plis.
 Usually, the members of Plisat stay in the east stand of the Prishtina City Stadium while supporting their team in football.

 They are popularly known as "the 12th player" of FC Prishtina because of the massive support they provide during the games – no matter if losing or winning.
 In the early 1980s they made notable travels to Čačak, but particularly notable was when, in 1983, more than 7000 supporters followed FC Prishtina to the Marakana stadium in Belgrade in the club's historical 1–3 victory over Red Star Belgrade at-the-time strong Yugoslav First League.

-Besides supporting the football team, after the Kosovo war, Plisat started to also support their basketball team, KB Prishtina, and handball team KH Prishtina.
-They started to shape their 'support style' by cheering for their teams in different ways – followed by different choreography in the stands of the city stadium in Pristina.
-Plisat these days are the most famous fan club in Kosovo.
+In addition to supporting the football team, after the Kosovo War Plisat also began supporting the basketball team, KB Prishtina, and the handball team, KH Prishtina.
+They developed a distinctive style of support, including coordinated chants and choreographed displays in stadium stands.
+Plisat are among the most prominent fan groups in Kosovo.